A NORTHWEST ARKANSAS CELEBRATION

 We are excited to partner with Music MovesCommunity Cohesion Project and Interform Fashion to bring another amazing event to NWA.

-The Freedom Festival will take place Downtown Springdale on June 17th from 1pm-9pm!
+The Freedom Festival will take place Downtown Springdale Square on June 15th from 2pm-9:30 pm!
 This event is FREE to the public!
 We’ll have lots of fun with live music, games, giveaways, and activities for the whole family!!

-NWA is gearing up for 2023 Juneteenth celebrations!
+NWA is gearing up for 2024 Juneteenth celebration!
 As a federal holiday, Juneteenth commemorates the full emancipation of enslaved African Americans.
 Local organizations are planning a special way to observe Juneteenth this year with the Freedom Festival in downtown Springdale.

 For up to date information, visit our Facebook event page: Freedom Festival – Celebrating Juneteenth